No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/2-methodology.rst

 Pentest Methodology
 ===================
-As in other areas of engineering and science, :index:`pentesting <penetration test>` is most effective when based on the foundation of a solid methodology.
+As in other areas of engineering and science, pentesting is most effective when based on the foundation of a solid methodology.
 A variety of penetration testing methodologies have been published, each outlining a set of phases and objectives.
 These methodologies help ensure a thorough, comprehensive test, and help hackers stay organized and maximize their effectiveness.

 One of the most basic and widely-recognized standards is the `Penetration Testing Execution Standard`_ (PTES).
 Other standards, such as the `Open Source Security Testing Methodology Manual`_ (OSSTMM) or the `Penetration Testing Framework`_ (PTF), are widely-used as well.